lucasb20/currency-converter/README.md

 # Currency Converter

-**Descrição**

-Currency Converter é um aplicativo web que permite converter o valor de uma moeda para outra.
-O aplicativo é feito em React e ASP.NET e usa a API do site fixer.io para obter as taxas de câmbio.

-**Recursos**

-* Converte entre mais de 100 moedas
-* Permite definir moedas base e de destino
-* Atualiza automaticamente as taxas de câmbio

-**Objetivos**

-O objetivo do Currency Converter é fornecer uma ferramenta fácil de usar para converter moedas.

-**Instruções de instalação**

-**Requisitos de sistema**
+**Description**

+Currency Converter is a web application that allows converting the value of one currency to another.
+The application is built with React and ASP.NET and utilizes the fixer.io website API to fetch exchange rates.

+**Features**

+* Converts between more than 100 currencies
+* Allows setting base and target currencies
+* Automatically updates exchange rates

+**Objectives**

+The objective of Currency Converter is to provide an easy-to-use tool for currency conversion.

+**Installation Instructions**

+**System Requirements**

-* Node.js 20.10.0
+* Node.js 20.x
-* NPM 10.2.3
+* NPM 10.x
-* .NET 8.0.0
+* .NET 8.x

-**Instalação do aplicativo frontend**

-1. Entre na pasta do aplicativo frontend
+**Frontend Application Installation**

+1. Navigate to the frontend application folder
-2. Execute o comando `npm install` para instalar as dependências
+2. Run `npm install` command to install dependencies
-3. Execute o comando `npm run dev` para iniciar o aplicativo em modo de desenvolvimento

-**Instalação da API**
+3. Run `npm run dev` command to start the application in development mode

+**API Installation**

-1. Entre na pasta backend
+1. Navigate to the backend folder
-2. Crie uma variável de ambiente chamada `ACCESS_KEY` em um arquivo .env, sendo ela uma access_key da API do fixer.io
+2. Create an environment variable named `ACCESS_KEY` in a .env file, with an access_key from the fixer.io API
-3. Compile e execute em modo de desenvolvimento usando o comando `dotnet run`
+3. Compile and run in development mode using the `dotnet run` command

+**Docker Compose**

+If you have Docker installed, you can also run the project using Docker Compose.

+1. Navigate to the project directory where the `docker-compose.yml` file is located

+2. Run `docker-compose up --build` command to build and start the containers

 **Screenshots**